AI assistant — not human

 M365 Tenant: GCC High with enhanced controls

-This is the most critical infrastructure decision for CMMC compliance.
-The wrong tenant choice means starting over — you cannot upgrade a commercial or GCC tenant to GCC High.
-It requires a full migration.
+Choosing the right infrastructure is crucial for CMMC compliance.
+Selecting the wrong tenant can lead to significant delays.
+You cannot upgrade a commercial or GCC tenant to GCC High.
+Instead, a full migration is required.

 | Feature | Commercial | GCC | GCC High |